unixyhuang/unixyhuang.github.io/_pages/about.md

 ---

 ### 👨🏻‍🎓 Biography
 Welcome!
 My name is Xinyu Huang and I am currently working towards my Ph.D. degree at the [Department of Computing, The Hong Kong Polytechnic University](https://www.polyu.edu.hk/comp/), concerning the related techniques of **Artificial Intelligence of Things (AIoT)**, under the supervision of [Dr. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
 Before that, I received my B.Eng. degree at the [University of Electronic Science and Technology of China](https://www.en.uestc.edu.cn/), collaborating with [Prof. Yuanming Wu](https://faculty.uestc.edu.cn/wuyuanming/zh_CN/index/173473/list/index.htm) for around 2 years and have accomplished several journal papers on the topic of **IoT Security**.
-Nevertheless, during my undergraduate period, I have come to [The Chinese University of Hong Kong, Shenzhen](https://cuhk.edu.cn/en) as a visiting student and finished my capstone project about **Wireless Sensing and Localization** there.

 For more information, please refer to my up-to-date [Curriculum Vitae](https://unixyhuang.github.io/CV_V2024.pdf).

-### 📖 Education
+### 📖 Experience
-- University of Electronic Science and Technology of China, B.Eng, Sept.
+- University of Electronic Science and Technology of China, B.Eng., Sept.
 2019 - Jun.
 2023
-- The Hong Kong Polytechnic University, Ph.D., May 2024 - Present

-### 💼 Academic Experience
-- The Chinese University of Hong Kong, Shenzhen, Research Assistant, Nov.
+- The Chinese University of Hong Kong (Shenzhen), Research Assistant, Nov.
 2022 - Nov.
 2023
 - The Hong Kong Polytechnic University, Research Assistant, Jan.
 2024 - Apr.
 2024
+- The Hong Kong Polytechnic University, Ph.D., May 2024 - Present

 ### 📝 Something to Say...